Marwenbellili72/F1_Digital_Twin/README.md

 ## 🔁 Subscription to QuantumLeap

-The script `subscription.py` registers a subscription to QuantumLeap:
+`subscription.py` sets up a subscription to send all updates from `F1_Car` entities to QuantumLeap:

 ```json
 {